EvergreenBasenjiClub/BasenjiOwnersManual/manuscript/Ch2-Living-with-a-Basenji.md

 C: If Benji gets off when commanded, but jumps right back up when you are not looking, command _"No Benji Off"_ while giving him a lead pop even though he may have jumped off.
 Be firm.
 It may take several tries before he gets the idea.
 Praise _"good off---good Benji"_ after he has lost interest in the object.

-## A Secure Yard
+## \index{yard, secure}A Secure Yard

 ![](images/BAS41.png)

-The Basenji is a master escape artist.
+The Basenji is a master \index{escape, yard}escape artist.
 The degree to which one will go to escape varies from basenji to basenji, but most basenjis are quite capable of climbing a chain link fence regardless of the height, can master a standing vertical leap of 3 feet, climb a tree, and can clear tall buildings with a single bound.
 Should he find no way to go over, he may find a way under.
-If he doesn't succeed at digging his way out, he may try removing the fencing with his teeth, pulling with unbelievable force, or chewing his way through.
+If he doesn't succeed at \index*{digging} his way out, he may try removing the fencing with his teeth, pulling with unbelievable force, or \index*{chewing} his way through.

 These escape traits are the extremes which a basenji may or may not exhibit.
 Some basenjis show little or no desire to escape, and are quite content to be confined by a 42 inch high porch railing, even though this would be an easy leap.
 On the other extreme, others are master escape artists, no matter what is tried.